The Best Smart Coffee Machine In 2022

 Big water tank

-The water tank is 1.5L, which may not sound huge, however this is fairly bit when it comest to pod coffee machines.
+The water tank is 1.5L, which may not sound huge, nevertheless this is fairly bit when it comest to pod coffee machines.

 Auto milk texturing